OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/batch/batch-dotnet-get-started.md

             virtualMachineSize: "small",                                                // single-core, 1.75 GB memory, 225 GB disk
             cloudServiceConfiguration: new CloudServiceConfiguration(osFamily: "4"));   // Windows Server 2012 R2

-        // Create and assign the StartTask that will be executed when compute nodes join the pool.
+        // Create and assign hello StartTask that will be executed when compute nodes join hello pool.
-        // In this case, we copy the StartTask's resource files (that will be automatically downloaded
+        // In this case, we copy hello StartTask's resource files (that will be automatically downloaded
-        // to the node by the StartTask) into the shared directory that all tasks will have access to. pool.StartTask = new StartTask
+        // toohello node by hello StartTask) into hello shared directory that all tasks will have access to. pool.StartTask = new StartTask
         {
-            // Specify a command line for the StartTask that copies the task application files to the
+            // Specify a command line for hello StartTask that copies hello task application files toothe
             // node's shared directory.
 Every compute node in a Batch pool is configured with a number
             // of pre-defined environment variables that can be referenced by commands or applications
             // run by tasks.

             // Since a successful execution of robocopy can return a non-zero exit code (e.g. 1 when one or
-            // more files were successfully copied) we need to manually exit with a 0 for Batch to recognize
+            // more files were successfully copied) we need toomanually exit with a 0 for Batch toorecognize
             // StartTask execution success.
             CommandLine = "cmd /c (robocopy %AZ_BATCH_TASK_WORKING_DIR% %AZ_BATCH_NODE_SHARED_DIR%) ^& IF %ERRORLEVEL% LEQ 1 exit 0",
             ResourceFiles = resourceFiles,